 Here’s the trick.
 For how long do you feel happy when acquiring what you want?
 How about when making the people around you happy?
 Which one outweigh?
 Think simply.

-Unfortunately, a lot of people has stopped believing that there is good in others because we’re accustomed to focus more on ourselves.
+Unfortunately, a lot of people have stopped believing that there is good in others because we’re accustomed to focusing more on ourselves.
 But the truth is, doing any kind act to others even once a day can transform you into a better version of yourself.

 How can you provide a simple act of kindness every day?